Siralde/Siralde/README.md

 **Siralde/Siralde** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working as a Analyst in a Venture Capital Firm name Plug and Play Tech Center
+- 🔭 I’m currently working as a Cybersecurity Associate in a Venture Capital Firm name Plug and Play Tech Center
 - 🌱 I program on NodeJS, python, docker, kubernetes
 - 👯 I’m looking to collaborate on cool projects
 - 🤔 I’m looking to invest in DevTool and cybersec projects